-These contain the operationally QC'd, 4-Hz (0.25-second) resolution observations in fixed-length, long ASCII-text records for an individual dropwindsonde.
+These contain the operationally QC'd, 2- or 4-Hz (0.25- or 0.5-second)[ older sondes are 2-Hz resolution observations in fixed-length, ASCII-text records for an individual dropwindsonde.
 The records in this format can easily be imported into a spreadsheet program.
-All available full-resolution data files of sondes released during a particular flight are packed into a Unix/Linux-tar aggregate and stored as GNU-zip compressed files.
-The naming convention of these files is FlightID_FRD.tar.gz.
-Although manual and software based QC procedures were performed, the processing of these data was performed on the aircraft, under time constraint and may occasionally contain erroneous data.
+All available full-resolution data files of sondes released during a particular flight are packed into a Unix/Linux-tarball and stored as GNU-zip compressed files.
+The naming convention of these files is

+FlightID\FRD.tar.gz.
+Although manual and software-based QC procedures were performed, the processing of these data was performed on the aircraft, under time constraint and may occasionally contain erroneous data.

 To access FRD files, a flight tar aggregate must first be expanded using compatible decompression software, such as Winzip, or by entering the command gunzip [filename] in a Unix/Linux terminal session.
-The expanded tar file will then be of the form, FlightID.frd.tar.
-This file next needs to be unpacked, again using appropriate software, or by entering the Unix/Linux command tar xvf [filename].
+The expanded tar file will then be of the form, FlightID\FRD.tar.
+This file next needs to be unpacked, again using appropriate software, or by entering the Unix/Linux command tar -xvf FlightID\FRD.tar.
 All the individual FRD files from the flight will now be available and have the nomenclature of gSondeID.frd, in which the Sonde ID corresponds to a sonde's nine-digit serial number provided in the CAT file.
+Starting in year 2019 the individual files will be named based on the date and time of launch, ie. D201901010000.frd.